bisgardo/dupe-nukem/README.md

 (each of these directories represented by files output by invocations of `scan`).
 Prints all matching files with their directory structure (relative to the subdirectory) preserved.

+This command is not yet implemented.

 ### 3. Validate (optional)

+*This command is not yet implemented.*

 ```
 dupe-nukem validate --match <match-file>